"

 2. Compressor stage.
 The flow is then directed onto vanes and the spinning compressor blades, where progressively more significant pressure increases are produced.
 Older turbojet engines had fixed vanes (stators) before the moving blades.
 However, modern engines have stators with variable pitch to direct the oncoming air onto the compressor blades at the appropriate angles based on the engine’s operating state and flight speed.
 Notice that the high-pressure turbine drives the compressor through a forward-facing shaft in the hot stage.

 3. Combustion stage.
-Fuel-burning occurs in the combustor, where the fuel mixture burns to produce a gas flow at a much higher temperature.
-This process is a continuous, almost constant pressure process, which is different from the combustion process in a piston engine.
+The burning of the fuel occurs in the combustor to produce a gas flow at a much higher temperature.
+This process is a continuous, almost constant-pressure process, which is different from the combustion process in a piston engine.
 As the fuel burns, the pressure increases quickly in the confined region on top of a piston.
 This flow then passes into the gas generator turbine.

 4. Gas generator turbine stage.
 This stage rotates relatively faster than the compressor stage, significantly adding a lot of kinetic energy to the airflow.
 Notice that the process of compressing the air increases both its pressure and its temperature.
 Additional air from the compressor is bled into the region downstream of the combustion chambers through a bypass circuit to reduce the temperature of the hot gases so that turbine blades in the power stage can safely tolerate these gases without burning or melting.
 The hot-stage high-pressure and low-pressure turbine blades are made of special steel alloys that can sustain extremely high temperatures.
 Nevertheless, the turbine vanes and blades need internal cooling passages to keep the material temperatures at acceptable levels.

-where = 8 for subsonic jet conditions is called the eighth-power law, and = 3 for supersonic jet conditions is called the third-power law.
+where n = 8 for subsonic jet conditions is called the eighth-power law, and n = 3 for supersonic jet conditions is called the third-power law.
 These are both empirical laws, i.e., based on actual measurements of jet noise.
-As shown in the figure below, most turbojet engines use noise suppression devices such as corrugated or lobe-type suppressors, as shown in the figure below.
+As shown in the figure below, most turbojet engines use noise suppression devices such as corrugated or lobe-type suppressors.
 Such devices alter the turbulent mixing in the jet so that the resulting jet flow sounds quieter to an external observer.

 Basis of Thrust Production